 It’s a good idea to make sure you have planned for refreshments.
 Hopefully, it will be a dry warm day and you’ll all need some cooling down.
 You could ask parents to bring picnics themselves to help keep costs down, but make sure you provide access to drinking water (and shaded areas) as a minimum.

 You can’t win a sack race without the sacks, nor can you have a prize-giving ceremony without any prizes!
 Once you’ve made your plan make sure you have all the equipment and materials you need to put your ideas into practice.

 Make sure everyone feels included

-Make sure you are clear on the rules of each activity and that everyone understand how to take part.
-Let children ask questions before you begin so no one gets confused or feels as though the have been treated unfairly.
+Make sure you are clear on the rules of each activity and that everyone understands how to take part.
+Let children ask questions before you begin so no one gets confused or feels as though they have been treated unfairly.
 If you’re really organised, get the rules out to teachers beforehand so they can practise the events with their class during P.E. lessons.

 Remember, primary school sports day is about making children feel included, and feel a sense of pride and achievement.
 With that in mind, you should be able to plan and run a sports day that is enjoyable for children, parents and staff alike!

 Good sports to play at a primary school sports day

 - Slow riding bikes - a great game that’s all about balance and not losing your nerve - great for the less sporty kids!

 - Egg and spoon - a classic race that can be done in teams of individually.